mooreatv/AHDBapp/README.md

 - optional `MYSQL_CONNECTION_INFO` (defaults to tcp to 3306)

 You need:
-- golang https://golang.org/dl/ (on windows you may still need to get git (https://git-scm.com/downloads) to use `go get` or you can download the files from this repo and use `go build .`)
+- golang https://golang.org/dl/ (on windows you may still need to get git (https://git-scm.com/downloads)
-- then type `go get github.com/mooreatv/AHDBapp` it will download the source into `~/go/src/github/mooreatv/AHDBapp` (and build the binary in ~/go/bin)
+- then type `go install github.com/mooreatv/AHDBapp@latest` it will download and build and install the binary in ~/go/bin
 - then
   - On windows `go\bin\AHDBapp.exe < "c:\Program Files (x86)\World of Warcraft\_classic_\WTF\Account\YOURACCOUNT\SavedVariables\AuctionDB.lua"`
   - On unix/mac `~/go/bin/AHDBapp < ...path_to_.../SavedVariables/AuctionDB.lua`